thinklearndo/garagedooropennotifier/SoftwareSetup.md

 ## Server setup with nodejs

 The server will need to have nodejs installed.
-In the nodejs folder has the file app.js, cd into that folder and install the dependencies:
+The app.js file is located in the nodejs folder. cd into that folder and install the dependencies:

 ```
-npm install moment nodemailer
+npm install
 ```

 You will need to open app.js with a text editor and update the following values: